knoepdan/CyberSecRappi/12_Android/AndroidAndSecurity.md

 - APK file  (Android Package)
     - package ile format used by the Android-based OS
 - VNC Virtual network computing
+    - allows to control pc (like teamviewer)
     -
+- Rouge apps: apps pretending to be for someone else
+    - example: app that look like post finance or blue win email and collecta username/email and pw
+- Malware as a Service (MaaS)
+    - Cybercriminals offer malware related services (like customizable software, credit card infos etc.)

 ## Labs